-The sixth ground for non-renewal is when the lessor requires the premises (other than a shop) for his own occupation of a member of his family.
+The sixth ground for non-renewal is when the lessor requires the premises (other than a shop) for his own occupation or that of a member of his family.
 The bracket is very important.
 Not all premises fall under this ground for non-renewal.
 Shops, which are defined in Chapter 69, are excluded.
-After Axt X of 2009, garages and summer residences are no longer subject to the obligation of renewal under Article 3.
-Thus following the amendments, shops, garages and summer residences are excluded and so that leaves us with only dwelling houses ie residential tenements.
+After Act X of 2009, garages and summer residences are no longer subject to the obligation of renewal under Article 3.
+Therefore, following the amendments, shops, garages and summer residences are excluded and so that leaves us with only dwelling houses ie residential tenements.

-The lessor needs to proove two issues for this ground to be succesful:
+The lessor needs to prove two elements for this ground to be succesful:

 - 1. The landlord must prove that he requires the premises let for his own occupation or for the occupation of any of his ascendants or descendants by consanguinity or affinity or for the occupation of his brother or sister.
-This reasonable need has been expressed by the court as grad ragjonevoli ta' bzonn. - 1.
+This reasonable need has been expressed by the court as grad ragjonevoli ta' bzonn. - 2.
 The landlord must also prove, to the satisfaction of the Board, that the tenant has alternative accommodation which is reasonably suitable for his means and condition.
-This must be proved after proving that he needs that particular premises.
+This must be proved after proving the first element.